VILLARID/Villaris/README.md

 # Villaris — Digital Identity

-Portfolio personal de **Farid Tabare Matos Villarroel**, Software Engineer y Full Stack Developer.
+Personal portfolio of **Farid Tabare Matos Villarroel**, Software Engineer and Full Stack Developer.

-**Villaris** es mi identidad digital y el espacio donde presento mi perfil profesional, forma de trabajo, stack tecnológico, proyectos y medios de contacto.
+**Villaris** is my digital identity — a space where I present my work, technical approach, projects, and professional profile.

 ---

-## Overview
+## ✦ Overview

-Este proyecto es una single-page portfolio construida con React y Vite.
+This project is a single-page portfolio built with React and Vite.

-El objetivo principal es presentar una experiencia visual limpia, moderna y tecnológica, manteniendo una navegación fluida y una estructura clara entre las diferentes secciones del sitio.

-La interfaz utiliza una estética minimalista basada en fondos claros, tipografía fuerte, detalles técnicos sutiles y animaciones controladas.
+The goal is to create a clean, modern, and technology-focused experience with strong typography, subtle technical details, smooth navigation, and a consistent visual system across every section.

+The interface follows a minimalist direction with:

+- light backgrounds
+- dark typography
+- controlled blue accents
+- subtle grid patterns
+- soft borders and shadows
+- smooth motion and transitions

 ---

 ## Sections

-El portfolio está dividido en las siguientes secciones:

 ### Home

-Presentación principal con:
+The main introduction of the portfolio.

+It includes:

-- nombre completo
+- full name
-- rol profesional
+- professional role
-- identidad digital `VILLARIS`
+- `VILLARIS` digital identity
-- breve descripción
+- short introduction
-- principales áreas técnicas
-- accesos directos a proyectos y contacto
+- main technical areas
+- direct access to projects and contact

 ### About

-Información sobre mi perfil como desarrollador y los principios que aplico al construir software.

-Incluye conceptos como:
+A closer look at how I approach software development.

+Main principles:

-- arquitectura primero
+- Architecture First
-- código limpio
+- Clean Code
-- soluciones reales
+- Real Solutions
-- aprendizaje continuo
+- Continuous Learning

 ### Core System

-Representación de mi ecosistema tecnológico.

-Actualmente organizado en:
+A visual representation of my technology ecosystem and the tools I use to build software.

+Main areas:

 - Frontend
 - Backend
 - Databases

-Además de principios relacionados con:
+It also highlights engineering principles such as:

-- arquitectura modular
+- modular architecture
-- seguridad
+- security
-- rendimiento
+- performance
-- despliegue
+- continuous deployment

 ### Project Archive

-Colección de proyectos organizados por categorías.

-Incluye:
+A collection of selected projects presented through visual cards.

+Each project can include:

-- previews visuales
+- preview image
-- título
+- title
-- descripción
+- short description
-- tecnologías
+- technologies
-- estado
+- status
-- filtros
+- category
-- búsqueda
+- project link

-- acceso a cada proyecto
+The section also includes filtering, search, and sorting.

 ### Contact

-Sección final para contacto, oportunidades y colaboraciones.

-Incluye enlaces a:
+The final section of the portfolio, focused on communication and opportunities.

+It includes access to:

 - Email
 - GitHub